Waterford District High School

 Waterford District High School, also known as WDHS, is a public high school in Waterford, Ontario, Canada.
-It is the northernmost school in Norfolk County.
+It is the northernmost secondary school in Norfolk County.

 History

 The first school board meeting for the new high school in Waterford was held on February 15, 1892.
 The board purchased 1.8 acres of land on the northeast corner of Main and Brown streets at a cost of $150 per acre.
 The building was constructed for about $7,000 and the enrollment in the first year was approximately 100 students.
 In 1936 the structure burned down, but was rebuilt and reopened in 1937.

 Summary

 Athletics

 WDHS has a variety of sports teams including football, rugby, soccer, field lacrosse, basketball, volleyball, golf, badminton, tennis, track and field, hockey, and cheerleading.
 The team mascot is a wolf.

 Fair Day

 Each year, at the Norfolk County Fair, the students of Waterford District High School compete with other local high schools in events like tug-o-war, cheerleading, and road racing.
 Each school fills a separate area of the grandstands and is judged on spirit and decorations.